 Much as we enjoy folk dancing in East Devon, it’s nice sometimes to get away – but not too far!
-So we do like to arrange a weekend with dancing friends; and the next one will be in the Isle of Wight (again!).
+So we do like to arrange a weekend with dancing friends; and this year (2019) we went to the Isle of Wight (again!).

 Isle of Wight 2018: